ouspg/CompSec/Lab6_Digital_forensics/README.md

 * It is possible to include file into another file
   * Obviously it makes file bigger than it should be
   * Tools like foremost and/or binwalk can detect this kind of file-in-file tampering
-  * Image steganography tool steghide can encrypt and hide information to image very efficiently
+  * Image steganography tool `steghide` can encrypt and hide information to image very efficiently
-    * That tool has counter named StegCracker
+    * That tool has counter named `StegCracker`, which bruteforces information hidden with `steghide` out of the image (but you have to provide wordlist for it)

 > *Interrogator: By the way, if you hid your secret data to image with some tool supporting encryption, would you use some leetspeak version of your own name as password?
 Like `m4lL0rY`*
 >